ramlaxman/linux-sysadmin-interview-questions/README.md

 * How do you stop a DDoS attack?
 * How can you see content of an ip packet?
 * What is IPoAC (RFC 1149)?
+* Say I open a web browser and enter an address.
+I hit enter.
+Describe how the connection the works in as much detail as possible.
+Trying to hear that they understand:
+  * DNS
+  * Network routing
+  * Load Balancing
+  * Ports on server
+  * Service that is serving port
+* What’s a PTR in DNS?
+* What’s a MX record in DNS?
+* How a CDN chooses the closest host to serve a client?
+* In which cases would you choose to not implement a CDN?
+* How do you measure the performance of a server/web application? (tools, methods)
+* What are secure ways to SSH to a server inside a private network from a public location?
+* Using the OSI model, which layer has the responsibility of making sure that the packet gets where it is supposed to go?

+	What is the subnet mask, network address and broadcast address for the following address: 123.65.47.62/22?

+	What command is used to show all open ports and/or socket connections on a machine?

+	What is NAT?
+What is it used for?

+	Which IP ranges/subnets are "private" or "non-routable" (RFC 1918)?

+	What is a packet filter and how does it work?

+	What is a proxy and how does it work?

+	What is ARP and what is it used for?

+	What is the difference between TCP and UDP?

+	What command is used to show the route table for a machine?

+	Explain asynchronous routing?

+	What is the purpose of a default gateway?

+	A TCP connection on a network can be uniquely defined by 4 things.
+What are those things?

+	When a client running a web browser connects to a web server, what is the source port of the connection?

+	What is the destination port of the connection?

+	What is SMTP?

+	What is an SMTP relay?

+	Give the basic scenario of how a mail message is delivered via SMTP

+	What function does DNS play on a network?

+	What is an A record?

+	What is an NS record?

+	What is an MX record?

+	What is a PTR record?

+	What is a DNS forwarder?

+	What command is used to lookup DNS records?

+	What is meant by "Reverse Lookup"?

+	What is LDAP and what is it used for?

+	What is a DN in LDAP?

+	What is SSH?

+	What is SSL?

+	What is IDS?

+	What is IPS?

+	What is the difference between IDS and IPS?

+	What is meant by the term "DOS Attack"?

+	What is RAID?

+	What is swap and what is it used for?

+	What command will show the available disk space on the Unix/Linux system?

+	How do you determine the public and prive IP addresses, if applicable, of a Unix/Linux system from the command line?

+	What Unix/Linux command will alter a file's ownership?

+	What Unix/Linux command will alter a file's permissions?

+	What Unix/Linux command will show all processes running on a system?

+	What Unix/Linux command will show the details of a file(permissions, size, timestamp)?

+	What Unix/Linux command would you use to list all currently loaded kernel modules?

+	What command would you use to telnet to port 7777 on a machine with IP address 10.10.10.128?

+	What Unix/Linux command(s) will show a system's current resource allocations?

+	What is the Unix/Linux command to remove a directory and its contents?

+	What is the name and location of the system log on a Unix or Linux system?

+	What would you do to recover a lost the root password to a Unix/Linux system?

+	What is the difference between hardlink and symlink?

+	What happens when you remove the source to a symlink?

+	What are some of the security risks of symlinks?

+	Explain a hardlink

+	Where is a filename stored?

+	What happens when a hardlink is removed

+	how do you know when a file is removed

+	Write a locking function in bash

+	What is a pre-emptive kernel, what does that mean to you?

+	What is an atomic operation?

+	How does a switch get a mac address?

+	What type of packet to discover a router?

+	How does traceroute work?

+	A careless sysadmin executes the following command: chmod 444 chmod - what do you do to fix this?